Sahasram (film): Plot

-When the starts shooting of the movie Yakshiambalam on the same location of the house they calls the newly debutante film actress Supriya Vyshakh sees the debutante actress who is a dopplegänger of the same girl.
-When Vyshakh believes that if she acts in this movie surely she will be dead.
+When the shooting of the movie Yakshiambalam starts at the same location as the house, they call the new debutante film actress, Supriya.
+Vyshakh realises that the debutante actress is a doppelgänger of the same girl.
+Vyshakh starts to believe that if she acts in this movie, she will surely die.

-He fights with Sudheer with an exact revenge on him.
+He fights with Sudheer due to past revenge.
 But later, at night when Sudheer came to rape Supriya.
-Supriya pushes him and a mask wearing man kills Sudheer and this causes Supriya goes to unconscious.
+Supriya pushes him and a masked man kills Sudheer, causing Supriya to lose consciousness.